losizm/t2/README.md

 </div>

-Table output can be restyled using configuration for such things as changing cell padding, characters used for table borders and row separator, and more.
+Table output can be restyled using configuration for such things as changing cell padding, character used for table borders, and more.

 ## API Documentation